KasparEtter/ef1p/pages/index/index.md

 which means that you don't have to worry about noise.

-### Can't you write shorter articles?
+### Can't you write shorter articles? {#article-length}
 {:data-toc-text="Article length"}

 I guess I could,
 but I also believe that length is the [wrong metric](https://en.wikipedia.org/wiki/Attribute_substitution).
 Whether a text is worth reading should be judged by the number of insights per word and not by the number of words.
-Your opinion may vary,
-but I think I'm doing pretty well on this metric.
+Your opinion may vary, but I think I'm doing pretty well on this second metric.

-### Why don't you split your long articles into smaller ones?
+### Why don't you split your long articles into smaller ones? {#article-splitting}
 {:data-toc-text="Article splitting"}

 In my opinion, scrolling is easier than clicking,